A Novel real-time arrhythmia detection model using YOLOv8: Acknowledgements

 \section{Acknowledgements}

-We thank Associate Professor Chua Kian Jon, Ernest, and Mr Nelliyan Karuppiah for guiding us and providing valuable advice.
-We also thank the department's lab technicians for providing the necessary resources to develop and validate our system.
-We extend our gratitude to Professor U Rajendra Acharya for his review of our work.
+We thank Professor U Rajendra Acharya and Associate Professor Oliver Faust for their review of our work.
+We extend our gratitude to Associate Professor Chua Kian Jon Ernest and Mr Nelliyan Karuppiah for guiding us and providing valuable advice in developing the real-time detection device presented in Chapter \ref{rt detection}.